The Sepik River Basin, Papua New Guinea Jungle, A World Away

 It was filled with carvings, masks, and amazingly several skulls passed down from fighting not so many generations ago, a reminder just how far from the modern world I was.

 We were a pretty animated group back in the main room of the lodge that night.
 The sights and experiences of the day were gone over time and time again.
 We all felt like intrepid explorers.

 The question was soon put to our guide about how much was put on just for our trip.
-We were assured that while some was, most is just life out there and getting permission for us to visit was the part played by the company.
+We were assured that while some were, most are just living out there and getting permission for us to visit were the part played by the company.

 A huge thunderstorm soon passed over us and the skies darkened, occasionally brightened by huge bolts of lighting.
 It was special as our little group were the only guests.

 Under my netting that night I wondered how my visit to the Karawari could ever be equaled.
 Luckily I had one more stop in PNG, the Highlands.
 PNG never disappoints.

 Collecting Treasures from the Sepik and its Tributaries